pd-externals/pduino/README.txt

 * for more information about this firmware here: http://firmata.org

 WARNING!
-This version of the arduino object for Pd will only work with 2.1 versions of Firmata.
+This version of the arduino object for Pd will only work with 2.1 versions of Firmata or newer!
 It will not work with older versions of the firmware!

-(You can also optionally unzip the included Firmata-2.1 firmware and follow the README included in there.)
+(You can also optionally unzip the included Firmata-2.2 firmware and follow the README included in there.)

 Hans-Christoph Steiner <hans@eds.org>